dpakakpo4/ezolinkpreview/README.md

 ### ezolinkpreview

-This is a list of many useful api's
+This is a list of a useful api

 > Call this to get a country flag over https
     https://ezolinkpreview.herokuapp.com/countries/TGO.jpg